makersacademy/airport_challenge/README.md

 4. I added strings that are returned when an action has completed successfully (e.g: Plane has landed!).
 This was done for better user experience but in a real system, a user wouldn't be directly using these strings.

 5. I added a feature test to ensure that all my components integrate properly.

+6. I decided to wrap things which changed class attributes in methods rather than letting other classes edit them directly.
+It seems a safer way to handle data.